by Ary Rex

 I know women who are skinny who hate their bodies.
 I know men who hate themselves because they don’t have chiseled abs and then there’s me, with my tears and my fears, all because of a number on a scale and a size marked on a dress.

 It makes me so sad that I haven’t found self-acceptance just yet, even though my body has gone through so much, healed so much, done so much.
 Every time I think I’m closing in on self-love, something pulls me back into the dark waters of self-hatred and each time I realize that this is a lifelong commitment, that I will forever have to remind myself to be kind to this body.
 My body.

 Ary Rex is part of the New Voices Workshop.
-She was mentored by Lis Mesa, Head of TNVW for The Selkie.
+She was mentored by Lis Mesa, Head of NVW.